-5. Using the Platform Interface
+6. Using the Platform Interface for the Nuvation Energy Multi-Stack Controller

-5.1.
+6.1.
 Launch Platform Interface

-The Platform Interface accessible by navigating to .local/platform">http://ncontroller-<serial number>.local/platform and enables configuration and management of the Nuvation Energy Multi-Stack Controller.
+The Platform Interface accessible by navigating to http://ncontroller-<serial number>.local/platform and enables configuration and management of the Nuvation Energy Multi-Stack Controller.